cmyui/psql/README.md

-# psql - a minimal command-line excuse to learn postgres' protocol
+# psql - a minimal pg cli app for educational purposes

 ## Goals
 - Connect to server [Done]